-Other examples of servers are web servers, FTP server, TFTP servers and Online multiplayer gaming server.
+Other examples of servers are web servers, FTP servers, TFTP servers and Online multiplayer gaming servers.
 Every one of these servers provides resources to the client.
 Most servers have a one-to-many relationship with clients, meaning a single server can provide resources to multiple clients at one time.

 Peer-to-Peer Network Model

 Like the Client-Server Model, the peer-to-peer network model has no dedicated server; the data is directly accessed from a peer device without the use of a server.
 The P2P network model has the part: P2P networks and P2P applications.
 Both have the same features, but in practice, there are a little different.

 In this model, two or more hosts are connected using a network and be capable of share resources such as printers and files without having a dedicated server.
 Each connected end device is known as a peer.
 The peer can work both as a server and a client.
 One host might suppose the role of server for one transaction at the same time as serving as a client for another.
 In the P2P networking model, the roles of client and server are set on a per request basis.

 Due to P2P application devices in this model act both as a client and a server within the same communication; every client is a server and every server a client.
 The P2P applications need that each end device provides a user interface and run background P2P services.

 The hybrid system is using many P2P applications.
 The hybrid system has decentralized resource sharing.
 The index database is stored in the directory server which is centralized.
 The index is the address to the resource location.
 Each peer gets access to the index server to get the location of a resource on another peer.